 |McAfee LiveSafe (Windows and Mac)|

 |Avast Internet Security (Windows only)|

 If you’re in a rush, you can just look at the infographic below that neatly summarizes the whole comparison.

 Both Avast and McAfee offer several feature-rich antivirus suites to meet your protection needs.
-Independent tests prove that both software provide top-notch protection against all sorts of malware threats, but McAfee is slightly is better than Avast in terms of impact on system performance.
+Independent tests prove that both software provide top-notch protection against all sorts of malware threats, but McAfee is slightly better than Avast in terms of the impact on system performance.

 Let’s begin with the detailed comparison…